-Though production has declined in the U.S. and Canada and prices have recovered from its $28-per-barrel lows, current oil price levels are still too low to be sustainable for most oil producers.
+Though production has declined in the U.S. and Canada and prices have recovered from their $28-per-barrel lows, current oil price levels are still too low to be sustainable for most oil producers.

 The International Energy Agency (IEA) has also warned that the oil supply glut will persist into late 2017, well over initial estimates, thanks to declining demand from major energy users like China and India and record output levels from OPEC’s members.